george-mcintyre/aida-pva/docs/ProviderReference.md

 `AIDA-PVA` provides a framework for `Channel Providers` to service requests for `Channels` that they support.
 A `Channel` is an EPICS term, co-opted by AIDA-PVA, to mean _any identifiable source of data in any `Channel Data Source` on the `SLAC Network`_.

-All AIDA-PVA Channels use a standard notation.
+All AIDA-PVA Channels use a standard notation:

+    channel := part ':' second_part [ ':' other_part ... ]
+a set of at least two parts separated by colons.

-The framework has five main features.
+_The framework has five main features._

 * **Routing** client `Channel Requests` using EPICS' `PVAccess`, through the `AIDA-PVA Service` to the registered `Channel Provider` endpoints.